SandwichGouda/Data/Data.md

   * This downloads `index.html`
   * When using `cat`, you can see `index.html`is actually a bash script !
   * -> `bash index.html` installs docker
+  * Note that this comes with its load of drawbacks : "This script is intended as a convenient way to configure docker's package repositories and to install Docker Engine, This script is not recommended for production environments.
+Before running this script, make yourself familiar with potential risks and limitations, and refer to the installation manual at https://docs.docker.com/engine/install/ for alternative installation methods.
 - When a prompt asks you what to do - typically : "Do this ?
 [Y/n] / Are you sure ? [y/N]" -, the option that's in uppercase letter is the "default" one, i.e., concretely, the one that'll be chosen if the prompt is left blank.
 - `:(){ :|:& };:` is a fork bomb.
 A fork bomb (or rabbit virus) is a denial-of-service (DoS) attack wherein a process continually replicates (forks) itself to deplete available system resources, slowing down or crashing the system due to resource starvation.